LogoLogo

 Checking Values

-The Engine test framework uses rspec-expectations for verifying status variables and command results returned expected values.
+The Engine test framework uses for verifying status variables and command results returned expected values.

 Helper Functions